cs4241-20a/a1-gettingstarted/README.md

 This project shows ...

 ## Technical Achievements
-- **Styled page with CSS**: Added rules for the p, li, and a selectors...
+- **Styled page with CSS**: Added styling rules for p, body, ul, li, h1, h2, h3, h4, as well as my div containers for .working and .programming.
+Style rules included, background-color, font-family, text-align, list-style-type, font-weight, line-height.
+- **Experimented with other HTML tags**: I used <div> containers to further organize my content in my <ul> and <li> items, as well as more header tags, <h2>, <h3>, <h4>.

 ### Design Achievements
-- **Used the Roboto Font from Google Fonts**: I used Roboto as the font for the primary copy text in my site.
+- **Used the Syne Font from Google Fonts**: I used Syne as the font for the primary copy text in my site.